-Exclusively for the travellers who are into fine rustic living with a touch of a fantastical inland’s fable according to legends.
+Exclusively for the travelers who are into fine rustic living with a touch of a fantastical inland fable according to legends.
 The Amalfi Coast dates back to Poseidon whom people consider the supreme architect of the village of Positano.
-This village has a heartfelt landscape where couples travel in flock to spend their honeymoon and holidays.
+This village has a heartfelt landscape where couples travel in the flock to spend their honeymoon and holidays.
 And yes, don’t forget to follow up pathways towards the traditional Amalfi and its vibrant Salerno Town.

 After Rome, if you could crown the exotically existent throne as the Top places to visit in Italy as its runner-up, then it’s definitely Naples.
 It is a farfetched carpeted land full of both the Roman Empire’s glories and downfalls.

-For the seaside lovers, Bay of Naples; also known as the Gulf of Naples is your wandering grounds to enjoy the waves together with some incredible Italian rustic landscapes in the background.
-Also, you have to visit the Grand Piazza del Plebiscito that reflects the well-bred Rulers of their times which had imperial constructive instincts.
+For the seaside lovers, the Bay of Naples; also known as the Gulf of Naples is your wandering grounds to enjoy the waves together with some incredible Italian rustic landscapes in the background.
+Also, you have to visit the Grand Piazza del Plebiscito which reflects the well-bred Rulers of their times who had imperial constructive instincts.
 It’s almost as if you’re looking at the whole Western Civilization under one roof.

-The Ischia Island has figurative structures that symbolize the earliest rules of the Romans.
-The Roman remains lie at the Cataromana Beach and has a fascinating medieval coastline setting.
-You should definitely visit the ancient castle Castello Aragonese built by Alfonso D’Aragnona as well as the 15th century fortress Guervera Tower.
+Ischia Island has figurative structures that symbolize the earliest rules of the Romans.
+The Roman remains lie at Cataromana Beach and have a fascinating medieval coastline setting.
+You should definitely visit the ancient castle Castello Aragonese built by Alfonso D’Aragnona as well as the 15th-century fortress Guevera Tower.
 In case you love entertainment on foot, then you can visit the panoramic garden & concert arena Giardini la Mortella.

-Stunning attractions of Ischia makes it Italy’s top destination for tourists from all around the globe.
+The stunning attractions of Ischia make it Italy’s top destination for tourists from all around the globe.

-The world’s oldest shopping mall Galleria Vittorio Emanuele II is also located in Milan where you can gawk and shop your favorite clothes, shoes, and more.
-Besides, you can stroll around with a stylish nerve around the Quadrilatero della moda where some of the most prestigious ‘shopping streets could be found.
+The world’s oldest shopping mall Galleria Vittorio Emanuele II is also located in Milan where you can gawk and shop for your favorite clothes, shoes, and more.
+Besides, you can stroll around with a stylish nerve around the Quadrilatero Della Moda where some of the most prestigious ‘shopping streets could be found.